-Axigen is a powerful email server software with a robust set of innovative features aimed at making email management hassle-free.
-It provides a massive collection of pre-built features such as an integrated mailing list server, malware, and spam protection mechanisms, and various mobile capabilities.
+Axigen is a powerful email server software with a robust set of innovative features to make email management hassle-free.
+It provides a massive collection of pre-built features such as an integrated mailing list server, malware and spam protection mechanisms, and various mobile capabilities.
 Most Linux distributions support Axigen, but the server is not free of charge.
 However, Axigen also offers a free version with support for up to 5 domains, 5 groups, and 5 users.

 Features of Axigen

-- This Linux email server is an on-premise software, meaning it can be hosted in data centers, on bare-metal or Private/Public Clouds.
+- This Linux email server is an on-premise software, meaning it can be hosted in data centers, bare-metal, or Private/Public Clouds.

 - Axigen provides a convenient address book, a tool for importing/exporting contacts, robust filtering mechanisms, and an innovative mobile WebMail interface.

 - Axigen can access user emails from external sources such as Gmail, Yahoo!
-Mail and can also access messages directly from smartphones.
+Mail and access messages directly from smartphones.